zowe/zowe-client-samples/node-sdk-sample/README.md

 ## Running Integration and Unit Tests

-With `~/zowe-client-sample/node-sdk-sample` as the working directory, issue the following command to run the sample:
+With `~/zowe-client-sample/node-sdk-sample` as the working directory, issue the following command to run integration and unit tests:

 ```shell
 npx jest tests/